a-rey/writeups/writeups/bounty.md

 ![wesng2](./bounty/wesng2.png)

 MS10-059 is a solid choice since it is already found pre-compiled at https://github.com/SecWiki/windows-kernel-exploits/tree/master/MS10-059.
-Just download, upload and execute:
+Just download, upload, and execute:

 ```bash
 # on kali, download exploit: